 Technical support is available to assist the dealer/distributor in resolving any malfunction which may be encountered.
+For service, contact the Service Depot in your area.
+If your area does not have a depot, please contact your Business Development Manager, Distributor, or contact Motorola Technical Support.
 Initial contact should be by telephone wherever possible.
 When contacting Motorola Technical Support, be prepared to provide the product model number and the unit's serial number.